ivandustin/seeds/README.md

 ###### Mark 2:17

-Those who are well do not need to have a physician, but those who are sick.
+Those who are strong do not need to have a physician, but those who are sick.

 I did not come to call the righteous, but sinners.